 There are two important applications for DMSO in the agrichemical sciences.
-DMSO is used as a reaction solvent to synthesize agricultural chemicals and as a solvent for the formulation of agrochemical actives.
+DMSO is used as a reaction solvent to synthesize agricultural chemicals and as a solvent for the synthesis of agrochemical actives.

 Examples of agrichemical ingredients which have good DMSO solubility are the imidazolinone herbicides imazethapyr and Imazamethabenz-methyl.